sanket1012/Advanced-Lane-Line/README.md

 ![alt text][image5]

 ### Computing Radius of Curvature and Car Position:
-- To get the redius in terms of real world, convert x and y from pixels space to meters:
+- To get the radius in terms of real world, convert x and y from pixel space to meters:
 ```python
     ym_per_pix = 3.048/100 # meters per pixel in y dimension, lane line is 10 ft = 3.048 meters
     xm_per_pix = 3.7/378 # meters per pixel in x dimension, lane width is 12 ft = 3.7 meters